Is it OK for a 3 month old to watch TV?

 The American Academy of Pediatrics (AAP) recommends keeping all screens off around babies and toddlers younger than 18 months.
 They say a little screen time can be okay for older toddlers, and children 2 and older should get no more than an hour of screen time per day.

-Can I watch TV around my baby?
+Can I watch TV while baby is sleeping?

 Can TV cause autism?